brummer-simon/text_to_morse/README.md

 ## Other projects

 This is not the only project providing a kernel development environment.
 Depending on your needs / linux flavor in use, others might work better for you.
-Here is a list of other interesting projects:
+Here is a place to mention other interesting projects:

 - For Nix Users: [kernel-dev](https://github.com/blitz/kernel-dev)